Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Infinitesimal SUSY Deformations of

 does not make sense as a ten-dimensional Lagrangian.

-Of course, if $\tr G$ itself is a gauge-covariant local expression, the expression $A\tr G$ is also local.
-However there are situations when $\tr G$ is not of this kind but still $A\tr(G)$ specifies a gauge-invariant local expression; then this expression can be considered as a Lagrangian of SUSY deformation of unreduced $\L_{SYM}.$
+Of course, if $G$ itself is a gauge-covariant local expression, the expression $A G$ is also local and, as we noticed already, specifies a supersymmetric deformation.
+However there are situations when $G$ is not of this kind but still $AG$ after adding commutator terms, total derivatives and performing field redefinition becomes a gauge-invariant local expression; then this expression can be considered as a Lagrangian of a deformation of ten-dimensional SYM Lagrangian $\L_{SYM}.$ We are saying that in this case the supersymmetric deformation of reduced theory can be lifted to a deformation of non-reduced theory.

-Gauge covariant local expression can be considered as elements of the algebra $U(TYM)$ defined in Section \ref{2.1}.
-This means that infinitesimal deformations of ten dimensional SYM theory can be identified with elements of $U(TYM)/[U(TYM),U(TYM)]$.

-Our homological computations \cite{M6} show that the number of linearly independent Poincar\'e invariant deformations in ten dimensional theory which do not have the form $A\tr(G)$ where $G\in U(TYM)$, but can be written in this form with $G\in U(YM)$ is equal to two.
+Our homological computations \cite{M4} show that the number of linearly independent Poincar\'e invariant deformations of reduced SYM theory that do not have the form $A\tr(G)$ where $G\in U(TYM)$, but can be lifted to ten-dimensional theory is equal to two.

 To construct the first one we take $G$ to be the "Laplacian" (\ref{E;laplacian}).

 We have